sureshthenrajan/TicketingPlatform/README.md

 # Ticketing Service

 ## Assumptions:
-1. Multi-event booking support available.
+1. Multi-event booking support available, but data pre-populated for a single event in db.
+2. In-memory H2 db used.
-2. DB(H2) is pre-populated with minimal data for one event for running integration tests.
+3. H2 is pre-populated with minimal data for one event for running integration tests.
 3. For every new event, a db script will be run to pre-populate db(seat_hold table) with available seats.
 No separate count is maintained for keeping track of total seats.
 4. No payment option implemented.
 5. Service decides which best seat to reserve depending on the availability, no choice given to the user.
 6. Customer details are not maintained in the system except for customer email.
+7. No user registration flow.
+8. No User Interface provided.

+## Notes
+1. APIs provided for accessing ticketing service methods(details in 'APIs' section).
+2. In-memory db, embedded tomcat used for the application.

 ## Tech Stack
 * Spring Boot